C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 #### What the Code Cannot Tell Us

-To conclude this case study, it is worth reflecting on what you have learned—and what remains beyond the artifact's reach.
+To conclude this case study, it is worth reflecting on what you have learned and what remains beyond the artifact's reach.

 The preserved Apollo code allows us to examine technical decisions, trace cultural references, and understand something of how 1960s programmers organised complex software projects.
 The GitHub header, with its careful documentation of provenance and added historical context, exemplifies thoughtful heritagization that aids future researchers.